OSIFOY/OSIFOY/README.md

 - 👋 Hi, I’m @OSIFOY
-- 👀 I’m interested in ecology, recycling, cryptos (green cryptos #NANO)
+- 👀 I’m interested in ecology, recycling, XNO
-- 🌱 I’m currently working in Automation, Cypress, Selenium, JMeter, Katalon, etc..
+- 🌱 I’m currently working in Automation, Cypress, Selenium, TS, etc..
 - 💞️ I’m looking to collaborate on anything I am capable of.
 Literally.
-- 📫 How to reach me: don't.
+- 📫 How to reach me:

 <!---
 --->